 The best brand communities are made up of fiercely loyal customers.
 Jeep fuels this sense of togetherness by hosting yearly “Jamborees” where owners gather for a weekend of fun, while Lululemon offers accessible, invigorating experiences and classes year-round.
 Both brands are positioned as essential members of a cultural movement, connecting people with what they love, and in doing so, these brands become indispensable.

 Employ genuine fans

-Young adults increasingly distrust formal, marketed and curated communication—with personal experiences (66 percent) and people like themselves (65 percent) leading the charge, statistics recently outlined at the Youth Marketing Summit in New York.
+Young adults increasingly distrust formal, marketed and curated brand communication—with personal experiences (66 percent) and people like themselves (65 percent) leading the charge, statistics recently outlined at the Youth Marketing Summit in New York.
 Adidas tapped into this insight, building one of the best global retail programs through its Adidas Field Agent Program.
 It re-established the brand as the second-place leader in a fiercely competitive category.
 Adidas’ roots are founded in individual creators, and as such, it recruits, hires and trains in-the-know influencers who are local experts and can talk with conviction and passion when it comes to the intersection of sports and fashion.
 Viewing staff as “keepers of the brand” has been a game changer for the brand, harboring consumer trust.

 Authentic community building in the real world is a powerful way to connect with consumers, and is a step in the right direction in addressing the current crisis of social belonging.
 Overcoming this loneliness epidemic will require commitment and integration across this business and beyond—and demand authenticity as a pre-requisite.
 The byproduct?
 A deep sense of brand loyalty, commercial opportunities and—for those that really master the art of community building—iconic cult status.